Hale Barns

 Medieval Hale Barns was an outlying area of the township of Hale, but a growth in prosperity led to it becoming a separate settlement.
 The village gets its name from the tithe barn that used to stand there.
 Before the industrial revolution, Hale Barns was an agricultural village, but since then evolved into a commuter settlement.
 St Ambrose College Roman Catholic boys' grammar school is in Hale Barns and the village is also home to Ringway golf club.
 Cotteril Clough in Hale Barns is an ancient and diverse woodland and a Site of Special Scientific Interest.
-Hale Barns, along with neighbouring Hale and Bowdon, is one of the wealthiest areas in the United Kingdom outside London.

 History

 What were thought to be fragments of Roman pottery tiles were found in Hale Barns in the 1880s near the site of what is now St Ambrose College.
 The artefacts were lost before their antiquity could be confirmed, but led local historian W. Thompson Wakin to suggest there was probably a Roman villa in the area.

 The first reference to Hale is contained within the Domesday Book, at the time 'Hale Barns' was just an outlying hamlet contained within the manor of Hale.
 According to the Domesday Book, the manor of Hale was owned by a Saxon thegn Aelfward, who was replaced by the Norman, Hamon de Massey who also gained possession of Dunham and Bowdon and would remain barons of the area until the 14th century.
 The manor was considered prosperous in comparison to other manors in the north west of England.

 The settlements of Hale and Hale Barns are closely linked; what would later become Hale Barns spent most of the medieval period as an extension of the more dominant Hale.
 During this era the land around Hale and Hale Barns was used agriculturally because although the soil is poor draining, it is fertile.
-By the middle of the 15th century Hale Barns had established an identity completely separate from neighbouring Hale as demonstrated by the tithe barn which was established around this time.
+By the middle of the 15th century, Hale Barns had established an identity completely separate from neighbouring Hale as demonstrated by the tithe barn which was established around this time.
 The tithe barn was for storing the tithes – a tenth of the farm's produce which was to be given to the church.
 Such an establishment can be seen as a sign of the area's prosperity.
 The original barn no longer survives but there is a drawing of it (from 1844).
 It is the source of the village's name.
 The first explicit reference to the village of Hale Barns – rather than Hale – is in a document from 1616.